Fine silver jewellery inspired by nature, our ancestors, the sacred British landscape and its folklore & mythology.

 I have been fascinated by the mythology, folklore and spirituality of the British Isles all my life.
 My work is inspired by the art passed down by our ancient ancestors and those who have settled in Britain.
-In particular I am drawn to the inscriptions found on British Iron Age metalwork and the art of the Celts and Vikings and the rock art of our prehistoric ancestors.
+In particular I am drawn to the inscriptions found on British Iron Age metalwork, the art of the Celts and Vikings and the rock art of our prehistoric ancestors.

 I am lucky enough to have lived in Kent, Wiltshire and Dorset surrounded by some of the most important and sacred ancient monuments in Britain.